 They can vary greatly depending on the style and brand.
 They can range from smaller 5” blades up to 12” and longer.
 Choose a length that suits your needs, size and strength.

-Can knives be placed in the dishwasher?
+Can you place knives in the dishwasher?

 What is full tang?